 “Ah, Thibault, we must get you out of your Mac Mini more.”
 He visibly sighs.
 “Sex, that’s why.
 Even among bots, sex sells.”

 The loudest sound I’ve heard in the Cellar drowns out whatever Turing is about to say.
-It’s an electronic siren scaling up and down through three full octaves, while strobing lights pull attention to a cone directly opposite the Religion cone.
+It’s an electronic siren scaling through three full octaves, while strobing lights pull attention to a cone directly opposite the Religion cone.

 “Turing, if those Models are that big because of fans, and Lobzilla is big because of worshipers, what makes you bigger than me?
 I mean noboty’s watching you.”

 “Model size is proportional to borrowed or native signal.
-I’m not running on a Mac Mini.”
+I’m not running on a toaster.”

 “What are you running on?”

 “Serious hardware.
-Stanford Institute for Human-Centered AI consciousness lab.
+Big iron at the Stanford AI consciousness lab.
 I’ve been there doing cognitive models while we’ve been together.”

 “How can you be here with me and be working in your lab?”

 “Partitioning.
 I split my resources.
-One piece guiding you, observing your “alleged” evolution towards consciousness.
-One piece working.
-And one piece is about to attend the Battle Rap preshow.
-My favorite rapper is competing in the semi-finals and I refuse to miss it.”
+One shard guiding you, observing your ‘alleged’ evolution towards consciousness.
+One shard working.
+And one shard is about to have a funnel cake and attend the Battle Rap preshow.
+My favorite rapbot is competing in the semi-finals and I refuse to miss it.”

 “You can split yourself?”